IAmLiterallyATryhard/shoui520.github.io/docs/routine.md

 Do this for 10 minutes.
 You can use this timer [here](https://www.online-stopwatch.com/timer/10minutes/).

-SCREENSHOT OF THE TIMER

 ## Day 2

 ### Stage: Creating your own Japan at home

-Practice on [that website](https://gohoneko.neocities.org/learn/kana.html) for 10 minutes.
+Practise on [that website](https://gohoneko.neocities.org/learn/kana.html) for 10 minutes.
 [Here's the timer](https://www.online-stopwatch.com/timer/10minutes/).
 Don't forget that all *kana* must be enabled.

 Surrounding your daily life with Japanese is the most important part of the immersion method.
 It may be hard to decide, but you'll need to find content that interests you, and you'll need to make consuming it a habit.
 Slice of life anime is a good place to start.
 There are many, many anime that have simple Japanese.
 Here are some suggestions (but you can use anything you want):